Code and Consequences: The Legal Realities of Hacking in the Digital Age

 3.1 Unauthorized access to computer systems

 This is probably the most basic form of hacking offense.
-Even if no damage is done, simply accessing a system without permission can be illegal.
-I remember a case where a curious teenager faced serious charges for accessing his school’s network without permission, even though he didn’t cause any harm.
+Even if no damage is done, accessing a system without permission can be illegal.
+I remember a case where a curious teenager faced severe charges for accessing his school’s network without permission, even though he didn’t cause any harm.

 3.2 Malware creation and distribution

 Creating and spreading malicious software is a serious offense.
 The penalties can be severe, especially if the malware causes significant damage or financial loss.
-It’s scary to think about how easily malware can spread in our interconnected world.
+Thinking about how easily malware can spread in our interconnected world is scary.

 3.3 Data theft and identity fraud

-With the amount of personal information stored online, data theft has become a major concern.
+Data theft has become a significant concern with the amount of personal information stored online.
 Identity fraud can have devastating consequences for victims.
 I’ve always been paranoid about protecting my personal information online, and cases of large-scale data theft only reinforce that feeling.

 4. High-Profile Hacking Cases and Their Outcomes